Buena Vista Lagoon Parcel

 BVAS is in the process of purchasing a 31-acre parcel that lies in between the San Luis Rey River and Camp Pendleton.
 Acquiring this land would link together four contiguous protected areas: Camp Pendleton directly to the north, and a piece of city owned property and Whelan Lake Bird Sanctuary to the east (see map).
 The city-owned property was restored in 2015 to provide habitat for the endangered willow flycatcher and least Bell’s vireo.
 Acquiring the 31-acre parcel would allow BVAS to restore it to coastal sage scrub and chaparral habitats, suitable for the endangered California gnatcatcher and other endangered animal and plant species.

-The exciting news is that Department of the Navy has already pledged to cover half of the cost of land acquisition and the entire cost of restoration and management of this property.
+The exciting news is that the Department of the Navy has already pledged to cover half of the cost of land acquisition and the entire cost of restoration and management of this property.
 BVAS is now seeking the remaining $750,000-$800,000 in funds needed to purchase the land.
 Similar to the successful campaign to purchase the lagoon parcel, BVAS will be using funds raised directly from the community to help convince other potential funders to support this acquisition and restoration.
-The Wildlife Conservation Board (WCB) is currently reviewing BVAS'sdetailed grant application.
-Local WCB staff have reviewed and recommended funding for this project, and the proposal has been advanced to the WCB in Sacramento.
-Should all go well, the WCB Board of Governors will approve the project for its 2016/17 Action Plan.
-A review and approval of the appraisal of the property by the State Department of General Services would then follow, before the project would be returned to WCB for final funding.
+BVAS has applied for a grant through the California Natural Resources Agency towards purchasing the land, and we should be receiving a decision within a few months.

 BVAS is encouraging the community to join the effort to purchase and restore this important property.
 All donations to the Ridgway’s Rail Society Fund will help us permanently protect this piece of land for the California gnatcatcher and other species.
 Donations are fully tax-deductible, and will be used for this and future land acquisitions and related expenses, habitat restoration projects, and on-going habitat management costs.